 Space Society’s NASA Student Launch Page

-The Illinois Space Society team submitted their proposal for the 2016-17 NASA Student Launch Competition.
+The Illinois Space Society team submitted their proposal for the 2017-18 NASA Student Launch Competition.

 The Illinois Student Launch team was accepted into the competition.
-Throughout October, the team worked on initial design and prototyping of the landing system.
+Throughout October, the team worked on initial design and prototyping of the rover system.
 Towards the end of the month, the team began to work on the Product Design Review (PDR) due mid-November.